-- 7. If you selected Custom: - a) From the Platform Version list, select the CDH version of your choice. - b) From the Cluster Template list, select a cluster template of your choice. - c) n the Cluster Name field, provide a uniquely identifiable cluster name. - 8.
-Click Tags to add tags to help you find your cluster-related resources in your cloud provider account. - 9.
+- 7. If you selected Custom: - a) From the Platform Version list, select the Cloudera Runtime version of your choice. - b) From the Cluster Template list, select a cluster template of your choice. - c) Under General Settings, in the Cluster Name field, provide a uniquely identifiable cluster name. - 8.
+Under Tags, click Add to add tags to help you find your cluster-related resources in your cloud provider account. - 9.
 Select Advanced Options to configure various option such as Image Catalog, Network And Availability, Hardware And Storage, Cloud Storage, and Cluster Extensions. - 10.
 Set the number of RegionServers by editing the Instance Count in Advanced Options Hardware And Storage. - 11.
 If you want to change the Instance Type of worker nodes to suit your requirements using Advanced Options Hardware And Storage.